apache/skywalking/docs/en/setup/backend/backend-elasticsearch-monitoring.md

 ## Elasticsearch Monitoring

-Elasticsearch monitoring provides multidimensional metrics monitoring, such as cluster, node, and index.
+Elasticsearch monitoring provides multidimensional metrics monitoring of Elasticsearch clusters as `Layer: ELASTICSEARCH` `Service` in the OAP.
+In each cluster, the nodes are represented as `Instance` and indices are `Endpoint`s.

-Elasticsearch cluster as a `Service` in OAP, Elasticsearch node as an `Instance` in OAP, Elasticsearch Index as an `Endpoint` in OAP, and land on the `Layer: Elasticsearch`.

 ### Elasticsearch Cluster Supported Metrics